pyrkamarcin/CommonDataLayer/docs/architecture/query_router.md

 # Query Router

 ### Technical Description
 The Query Router (`QR`), is responsible for forwarding requests to specific query services.
 In CDL messages can be stored in any available repository, data router acts as a single entry point to multi-repo system and query router allows that data to be fetched easily.
-Query Router first queries SR, then basing on received config, finds out specific QS that, hopefully, should be able to respond to specific query.
+Query Router first queries SR, then basing on received config, finds out specific QS that, hopefully, should be able to respond to a specific query.
 Logic of that process is based on repo_type and query-service address stored with schema itself.

 ### Communication
 Interacts with: